Call-by-value, call-by-name and the vectorial behaviour of the algebraic \lambda-calculus: The languages

+To solve this issue, several distinct techniques can be used to make an algebraic calculus confluent.
+In the original presentation of $\olin$ (see Figure~\ref{fig:olin}), restrictions on reduction rules are introduced.
+For example, $\alpha.M+\beta.M\to (\alpha+\beta).M$ only if $M$ is closed and normal (i.e. does not itself reduces under the same set of rules).
+Otherwise, in \cite{ArrighiDiazcaroQPL09,ArrighiDiazcaroValironDCM11,BuirasDiazcaroJaskelioffLSFA11,ValironDCM10,ValironQPL10}, type systems are set up instead, to forbid diverging terms (modulo associativity and commutativity of ``+'', or AC) such as $Y_M$.
+Finally, in $\oalg$ \cite{VauxMSCS09} a restriction to positive scalars is proposed to solve the problem.

+Since any of these techniques will solve the problem, in this paper we do not make a choice {\em a priori}.
+Instead, we show that the simulations between the calculi are correct, providing a methodology general enough to work in a large variety of restrictions on the languages.
+Therefore, we do not force a specific method to make the calculi consistent, leaving the choice to the reader.

-The simulations theorems that we develop in this paper are correct in a general untyped setting (and in fact trivially true when we simulate a language with algebraic reduction with a language with algebraic equality as remarked above), but also true if one restrict the scalars to a semiring (as done in \cite{VauxMSCS09}), or if we restrict the terms to any typed setting, provided that the languages $\llinred$ and $\lalgred$ satisfy subject reduction and that the CPS translations preserve typability.
-Thus, in this paper we do not restrict the calculi {\it a priori}, instead, we propose a notion of {\em language fragments} to parametrise the simulation results.
-The definition of fragment is general enough to capture many settings: various typed systems, but also the restrictions to a given set of terms such as the set of AC-SN terms or taking scalars from a semiring.
+The simulation theorems that we develop in this paper are correct in a general untyped setting (and in fact trivially true when we simulate a language with algebraic reduction with a language with algebraic equality as remarked above), but also true if one restricts the scalars to a semiring (as done in \cite{VauxMSCS09}), or if we restrict the terms to any typed setting, provided that the languages $\llinred$ and $\lalgred$ satisfy subject reduction and that the CPS translations given in Section \ref{sec:sim} preserve typability.
+We propose a notion of {\em language fragments} to parameterise the simulation results.
+The definition of a fragment is general enough to capture many settings: various typed systems, but also the restrictions to a given set of terms such as the set of strongly normalising terms modulo AC or taking scalars from a semiring.

-We define formally a fragment in the following way: \begin{definition} A fragment $S$ of $\llinred$ (resp. $\lalgred$) is a language defined on a subset of terms closed under $\toblinred$-reduction (resp. $\tobalgred$-reduction).
-The rewrite system of $S$ is inherited from the one of $\llinred$ (resp. $\lalgred$). \end{definition}
+We define formally a fragment in the following way: \begin{definition} A \emph{fragment} $S$ of $\llinred$ (respectively $\lalgred$) is a subset of terms closed under $\toblinred$-reduction (respectively $\tobalgred$-reduction) together with the rewrite system inherited from $\llinred$ (respectively $\lalgred$). \end{definition}

 The definition of a fragment in the presence of algebraic equalities should be treated carefully.
 Indeed, note that the algebraic equalities are defined as $M\to^=N$ if and only if $M\to N$ or $N\to M$.
 As a consequence, for any subset $S$ of terms closed under $\to^=$-reduction, if $M$ is in $S$ then for any $N$ (in $S$ or not), $M+N-N\in S$ since $M\to^= M+N-N$.
 We therefore need to define the algebraic equality with respect to the particular subset of terms under consideration.